 - The name of Jesus Christ is mentioned in some form every 1.7 verses in the BoM compared to every 2.1 verses in the New Testament.

 - The name of the Savior appears nearly 25% more frequently in the BoM than the New Testament.

-You can purchase the BoM on Amazon.
-The author is listed as Joseph Smith which isn’t completely accurate.
-Joseph Smith translated the BoM by the gift and power of God.
-Therefore, the true author of the Book of Mormon is God.
+The BofM was translated by the gift and power of God.
+Therefore, the author of the Book of Mormon is God.
 I believe the words in the Book of Mormon can help everyone to come unto Christ and improve Godlike attributes.